 Cheese Boards

 Cheese and charcuterie boards are great to add some protein to what can otherwise be a carb fest.
-Check out this post on How to Make an Awesome Gluten Free Cheese Board to get all the info you need!
+Plus you can easily customize it to your and your guests likes.

 *Tip* Try doing a mock assembly of your cheese board the night before so you can see if you need to add anything extra or cut back on anything.